Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The downtown area of this outdoorsy northern Utah city sports outdoor outfitters like Arc’teryx and Salomon and invites visitors to take a break from the ski slopes and spend an idyll afternoon shopping for the next expedition.

 Just north of Salt Lake City, the many accommodation options of Ogden are within walking distance of the town’s historic art deco architecture and delicious eateries like Slackwater Ogden.
+I recommend Alaskan Inn and Spa if you want a classic, cozy ski retreat.

 If you’re not in town to ski, then the best time to visit Ogden is in the summer when the weather warms to the perfect temperature.
 You’ll get a ton of outdoor activities like rock climbing, hiking, and boating in the reservoir.